emduart2/emduart2.github.io/index.md

 algebraic varieties to quantum many-body systems defined by a graph.
 It is joint work with [Dmitri Pavlov](https://dmmpavlov.github.io) and [Maximilian Wiesmann](https://maximilianwiesmann.github.io).

-[comment]* I'll be attending the Geometric Science of Information 2023 Conference August 30th to September 1st in St. Malo, France.
+[comment]: I'll be attending the Geometric Science of Information 2023 Conference August 30th to September 1st in St. Malo, France.
 The session I'm organizing is Computing Geometry and Algebraic Statistics.

 [comment]:## Past News
 [comment]: # * The [Reading Group in Algebraic Statistics](https://emduart2.github.io/2023/03/15/ReadingGroupAstat.html) will meet on May 4th at 1:30pm at MPI-MIS in G3-10.
 The topic is Graphical Models.